Column01/ED-Installations-Dumper/README.md

 To run the script, use the following command: `python gather_files.py`

 This will print in the terminal some output about which url its working on and how many files it finds.
 This should take a few minutes to complete as it is quite a few files.
+This will also only index files created after Update 17 as thats when the `SignalType` attribute was added.

 ### Download the log files we care about

 Once the files have been indexed, we need to use the `download_by_type.py` script to download the `FSSSignalDiscovered` files that we care about.
 When the script is run it will calculate the storage space required to house the files and ask for confirmation from the user before proceeding.
+If run multiple times, it will skip files that are already downloaded so no need to worry about that.

 To run the script, use the following command: `python download_by_type.py`

 ### Insert the data into the database

 Now that we have downloaded all the files we care about, we need to process them and insert them all into the MongoDB.
-This process will take a **LONG** time to complete, for me the import took ~3h on my computer using a 5600x with 32GB of RAM with both the dump files and database being on an NVME drive.
-As of writing is not designed to be done more than once (**I will touch more on that later though**).
+This process will take a long time to complete.
 This process can be initiated by running the `insert_into_db.py` script.
+The script should ignore files already processed so duplicate data should not be inserted.

 To run the script, use the following command: `python insert_into_db.py`